| Teach Yourself SQL in 21 Days, Second Edition

 SQL code, user statistics, database processes, database growth, and database performance

+statistics.
 The data dictionary has tables that contain database design information, which

 are populated upon the creation of the database and the execution of Data Definition